Hang Shirts Directly From Washer

 I save time and money in the laundry room THIS way.

-When I take my clothes from the washer I hang almost all of the shirts on hangers, button the top bottom on button-downs, straighten the collars, tug on the sleeves, pull and smooth etc. From there, I either hang them on over-the-door hooks or on the wash line if the day is nice (even the shower rod is good if there aren't too many hangers to weigh the rod).
+When I take my clothes from the washer I hang almost all of the shirts on hangers, button the top button on button-downs, straighten the collars, tug on the sleeves, pull and smooth, etc. From there, I either hang them on over-the-door hooks or on the wash line if the day is nice (even the shower rod is good if there aren't too many hangers to weigh the rod).
 When dry, they can be put straight into each person's closet.
 I also pay attention to the direction clothes are hung in each closet and hang the wet shirts accordingly so I don't have to re-hang them later.

 If some shirts still need to be ironed (as some will), the ironing process is easier because you already smoothed out the collars etc. This saves money on my electric bill by not taxing the dryer, the clothes last longer because they have not given a piece of "themselves" up to the lint trap, the threat of shrinkage is lessened AND I don't have to fold!
-Jeans etc. can be done the same way but may still need a dryer for a few minutes afterwards for wrinkles.
+Jeans, etc. can be done the same way, but may still need a dryer for a few minutes afterwards for wrinkles.
 I also love this because I never face the fear of excessively wrinkled clothes from leaving them in the dryer long after it has stopped running.
 (Beware though, teenagers have been known to leave their clothes on the hooks in the laundry room and they may begin to dress in there! lol).

 By Brenda from Deltona, FL